-The tour started right on time, and the first thing we saw was the Soup Nazi place from Seinfeld along with the corresponding clip.
-I really enjoyed seeing all the clips during our tour, it was like a trip down memory lane.
+The When Harry Met Seinfeld bus tour started right on time.
+The first site we saw was the iconic Seinfeld NY location, the Soup Nazi place, along with the corresponding clip.
+I enjoyed seeing all the clips during our tour, it was like a trip down memory lane.
 It was also fascinating to see how New York has changed over the years.
 There were also clips from some movies I hadn’t seen like Enchanted and Little Manhattan.
 I will have to add these to my list of movies to see at some point.

 Of course, since I live in NY I knew many of the locations from the clips, but I didn’t realize they were in movies or tv shows.
 For example, the Hearst Magazine building was the Oscorp Headquarters from Spiderman.
-Also, I had attended an event at the Pierre Hotel, but I had no idea that was where Monica and Chandler had their wedding in the tv show Friends.
+Also, I had attended an event at the Pierre Hotel, but I had no idea that was where Monica and Chandler had their wedding on the TV show Friends.
 The famous scene from Scent of a Woman also took place there.

 Our first stop was Cafe Lalo, which was featured in the movie You’ve Got Mail.
 It was a little crowded when we got there.
-The place looked really cute and is right around the corner from my favorite movie theatre, so I made a mental note to add it to my brunch to-do list.
+The place looked cute and is right around the corner from my favorite movie theatre, so I made a mental note to add it to my brunch to-do list.
 The cafe is also known for its desserts and coffee.
-We also stopped at Tom’s Restaurant, which is the restaurant you see on Seinfeld and the Metropolitan Museum of Art which was featured in many movies including When Harry Met Sally.
-The most filmed location in the world is actually Central Park and the most filmed building in the world is the Plaza Hotel.
+Movie lovers should also check out this list of 100 must-see filming locations across the US.

 I also learned some interesting non-movie/tv related facts about New York.
 I did not realize that the Time Warner Center was the first building built in NYC after September 11th.
-It is really interesting considering there are also two twin towers there.
+It is interesting considering there are also two twin towers there.
 Also, I was surprised to learn that St. John the Divine Church is the largest church in NYC (I thought St. Patrick’s was the largest).
 We learned that this was where the funeral service for James Gandolfini was held.
 The church is beautiful and I will have to return so I can see the inside.

-Overall, I really enjoyed the tour and learned more than I had expected.
-In addition, to the planned tour highlights, you never know what else you might come across on the tour.
-We passed the French consulate and saw the growing memorial of flowers for the recent terrorist attacks.
-Then when we passed the consulate for the Republic of Congo, there was a small but loud protest outside.
+Overall, I enjoyed the NY TV and movie sites bus tour and learned more than I had expected.
+In addition, to the Seinfeld filming locations and the planned tour highlights, you never know what else you might come across on the tour.
+We drove by the French consulate and saw the growing memorial of flowers for the recent terrorist attacks.
+Then when we passed the consulate of the Republic of Congo, there was a small but loud protest outside.

-- Find a seat on the bus where you can easily see the tvs.
+- Find a seat on the bus where you can easily see the TVs.

 - Cafe Lalo is a great option for brunch or dessert and coffee by the movie theater.